 As future work we propose to integrate schemes to object segmentation for dynamic environments.
-For instance, using an object segmentation based on distance as in Méndez-Polanco et al., 2009.
-Use a different set of features and identify possible conflicts between more that two kind of features.
+For instance, using an object segmentation based on distance as in [17].
+Use a different set of features and identify possible conflicts between more that two kinds of features.
 We also plan to incorporate planning of trajectories to autonomously allocate the environment among robots.
 We also plan to add strategies to solve some confusions in shared concepts by taking different views from these objects.
 Finally, we plan to incorporate our algorithm for robot localization and search of objects, and to test our work for robot teams with three or more robots.